OMR Festival: 2021

+2020

+Due to the ongoing COVID-19 pandemic, the OMR Festival scheduled for May 12 and 13, 2021, at the Hamburg exhibition grounds had to be canceled.

 2019

 2019 was a year of firsts for the OMR Festival.
 Instead of being scheduled in late February/March as usual, OMR19 moved to May for the first time, taking place on May 7 & 8, 2019.
-OMR19 also saw the first rendition of the Festival to take up six halls at the Hamburg Convention Center and cracked the 50,000-attendee mark (52,000) for the first time.
+OMR19 also saw the first rendition of the Festival to take up six halls at the Hamburg Exhibition Center and cracked the 50,000-attendee mark (52,000) for the first time.
 The Expo portion of the Festival featured 400 exhibitors, 150 Masterclasses, 37 Guided Tours and 100 Side Events.
 Headlining the Conference on May 8 were New York Times' best-selling author Yuval Noah Harari, Endeavor executive Bozoma Saint John, Headspace CEO Andy Puddicombe, JD.Com CEO Bowen Zhou, The Atlantic journalist Taylor Lorenz and British recording artist Ellie Goulding.

 2018

-The OMR Festival 2018 took place on March 22 & 23 in five halls, encompassing 65,000 square meters, at the Hamburg Convention Center.
+The OMR Festival 2018 took place on March 22 & 23 in five halls, encompassing 65,000 square meters, at the Hamburg Exhibition Center.
 More than 40,000 people and 300 exhibitors from Europe and beyond attended the event.
 More than 300 speakers and presenters took part in 120 Masterclasses, on two Expo stages and at the Conference.
 These included Andrus Ansip, Vice President of the European Commission, Nasty Gal founder Sophia Amoruso, Metallica drummer Lars Ulrich, Fitness influencer and entrepreneur Kayla Itsines, En Marche campaign manager Guillaume Liegey, blogger Tim Urban (Wait But Why), Scott Galloway, L2 founder and professor the NYU Stern School of Business, Zalando founder Robert Gentz, Axel Springer SE boss Mathias Döpfner, influencer twins Lisa and Lena, star statistician Nate Silver, investor Frank Thelen, TV presenter Lena Gerke, Douglas CEO Tina Müller, Fashion Designer Magnus Walker, Facebook VP Ads & Business Platform Mark Rabkin and Chief Content Officer at Refinery29 Amy Emmerich.

 2017

 The OMR Festival 2017 took place on March 2 and 3, 2017 in three halls at the Hamburg Exhibition Center.
 Over 200 international exhibitors and approximately 26,000 visitors attended the seventh edition of the OMR Festival.
-Speakers and guests included former Minister of Economics Brigitte Zypries (SPD) from Germany, entrepreneur Gary Vaynerchuk (VaynerMedia), Iron Maiden singer Bruce Dickinson, Youtuber Casey Neistat, old-school German rappers Beginner, Trivago founder Rolf Schrömgens, Facebook executive Andrew Bosworth and Cambridge Analytica CEO Alexander Nix.
+Speakers and guests included former Minister of Economics Brigitte Zypries (SPD) from Germany, entrepreneur Gary Vaynerchuk (VaynerMedia), Iron Maiden singer Bruce Dickinson, YouTuber Casey Neistat, old-school German rappers Beginner, Trivago founder Rolf Schrömgens, Facebook executive Andrew Bosworth and Cambridge Analytica CEO Alexander Nix.